ngalaiko/my-perkeep/README.md

 # perkeep

-This are configs for my personal perkeep instance hosted on fly.io
+This are configs for my personal perkeep instance hosted on [fly.io](https://fly.io) and exposed into [tailscale](https://tailscale.com) network

+image is built around [s6-overlay](https://github.com/just-containers/s6-overlay) for process supervision

-## secrets
+## setup

 you need two things: